runtimeverification/k/pending-documentation.md

    `kompile` will decide the sorts to use as start symbols based on the sorts in the configuration declaration for the configuration variables.
 The $PGM configuration variable will be generated based on the main syntax module of the definition.
-The user must explicitly annotate other modules with the configuration variables that they should be used to parse as attributes.
-   For example, `module TEST [parser(FOO)]` will tell `kompile` to parse the
-   $FOO configuration variable using the syntax in the TEST module.
-If the user forgets to annotate the modules with the configuration variables, only the
-   $PGM parser will be generated.
+The user must explicitly annotate the configuration declaration with the other modules to use to parse the other configuration variables as attributes.
+For example, if I have the following cell in the configuration declaration: `<cell> foo($FOO:Foo, $BAR:Bar) </cell>`, One might annotate it with the attribute pair `parser="FOO, TEST; BAR, TEST2"` to indicate that configuration variable `$FOO` should be parsed in the `TEST` module, and configuration variable `$BAR` should be parsed in the `TEST2` moducle.
+If the user forgets to annotate the declaration with the parser attribute, only the $PGM parser will be generated.

 Bison-generated parsers are extremely fast compared to `kast`, but they have some important limitations: